What can I expect during my first year teaching?

 As the first day with students draws near, you’ll be contacted by your Field Supervisor.
 This person is a former educator who has been trained on how to coach and guide you successfully through your first year of teaching.
 They have your very best interest at heart, and you can trust them and their feedback.
 If you are struggling in any way, always let them know.
 They are available to help and want you to succeed.

-Programs like Teachworthy ask their Field Supervisors to meet with you individually five times throughout the school year for observation and feedback.
+Alternative teacher certification programs like Teachworthy ask their Field Supervisors to meet with you individually five times throughout the school year for observation and feedback.
 You will also join other intern candidates in small groups to establish community and support another six times throughout the year.
 Your first meeting will be centered on building relationships and sharing ideas and strategies on what’s working in the classroom.

 When the students arrive, you’ll be really busy, but you’ll also have a mentor assigned by the campus principal to walk alongside you each day.
 Your mentor, your principal and your Field Supervisor form the team that’s committed to you and committed to your first year going well.